 Complex: Google Ads can be complex, with many features and settings that can be overwhelming for beginners.
-Businesses may need to invest time and money in learning how to use the platform effectively.
+Businesses may need to invest time and money learning how to use the platform effectively.

 - Facebook Ads: broad targeting options, visually appealing ads, low cost, high competition.

-Visually Appealing Ads: Facebook Ads allows businesses to create visually appealing ads that can include images, videos, and carousels.
+Visually Appealing Ads: Facebook Ads allows businesses to create visually appealing ads that include images, videos, and carousels.
 This can help businesses capture the attention of their audience and increase engagement.

-Conversion Tracking: Facebook Ads allows businesses to track conversions, which means they can see exactly how many people clicked on their ads and took action on their website.
+Conversion Tracking: Facebook Ads allows businesses to track conversions, which means they can see how many people clicked on their ads and took action on their website.
 This information can be used to optimize their ads and improve their ROI.

 High Competition: Facebook Ads is a highly competitive platform, with many businesses competing for the same audience.
 This can make it difficult for businesses to stand out and get their ads seen.